Entrepreneurship in the Service of Art and Culture

 Throughout the nineteenth century, Ricordi’s role extended far beyond the mere publication of scores, evolving into that of a true impresario of operatic production.

 Thanks to its central position within the operatic system, Ricordi gradually came to influence both the artistic and commercial decisions surrounding new works, shaping productions, staging choices and composers’ careers.
 In practice, the Milanese publisher moved beyond the traditional role of theatrical impresarios, positioning itself as the coordinator and driving force behind operatic performances.
-Giovanni and Tito Ricordi had already understood that the success of an opera depended not only on printing its score, but also on securing performances in the leading theatres, selecting appropriate interpreters and protecting the work from unauthorised reproductions.
+Giovanni and Tito I Ricordi had already understood that the success of an opera depended not only on printing its score, but also on securing performances in the leading theatres, selecting appropriate interpreters and protecting the work from unauthorised reproductions.

 Under Giulio Ricordi, this approach became fully systematised.
 Ricordi took direct responsibility for staging the works of its leading composers, organising tours, connecting theatres with authors and, at times, financing initial productions.
 In doing so, the company built a genuine “empire” within the musical world, founded not only on the ownership of rights but also on control over performance and presentation.

 The relationship with Giuseppe Verdi offers a paradigmatic example.
-Tito I Ricordi believed in Verdi’s potential from the outset and actively supported him, securing the rights to most of his works after 1843.
+Ricordi believed in Verdi’s potential from the outset and actively supported him, securing the rights to most of his works after 1843.
 Verdi, in turn, recognised the publisher’s strategic importance: through Ricordi, he gained access to the finest theatres and benefited from extensive promotion.
 Their collaboration was so close that Verdi became, in effect, a global “brand” promoted by Ricordi — as seen in the campaigns surrounding Nabucco and later Aida, which turned the composer into a symbol of the Italian Risorgimento.

 Towards the end of Verdi’s career, it was Giulio Ricordi who persuaded a reluctant composer to return to the stage with new works.
 Through a combination of diplomacy and friendship, Otello (1887) and Falstaff (1893) came into being — two late masterpieces that Ricordi followed at every stage, from conception to premiere.
 In these operations, the publisher offered advice on the libretto (with Giulio acting as intermediary between Verdi and the librettist Arrigo Boito) and carefully orchestrated the public presentation of the works, demonstrating the skills of a discreet director behind theatrical success.

 Giulio Ricordi’s role as mentor was even more evident in the case of Giacomo Puccini.
 He “discovered” the young composer after Le Villi (1884) and launched his career, helping him secure major commissions and accompanying him step by step in the development of his operas.
 Giulio established an almost paternal relationship with Puccini: he advised him on subject choices, intervened at times in the libretto, supported him financially during the compositional process and devised sophisticated promotional strategies for each new premiere.
-For La Bohème (1896) and Tosca (1900), for example, Ricordi fuelled anticipation through its periodicals and illustrated posters, generating widespread public expectation.
+For La bohème (1896) and Tosca (1900), for example, Ricordi fuelled anticipation through its periodicals and illustrated posters, generating widespread public expectation.
 When Madama Butterfly met with a disastrous premiere in Milan in 1904, it was again Ricordi who encouraged Puccini to revise the work and relaunch it successfully just a few months later.

 In essence, Ricordi transformed composers into stars and their names into marks of success, investing in their artistic development and carefully safeguarding their public image.
 Verdi and Puccini were the most prominent cases, but the same model was applied to others: Ricordi supported figures such as Ponchielli, Boito, Catalani and later Respighi, guiding and promoting them on the international stage.
 As a result, audiences increasingly associated the “Ricordi imprint” with productions of quality, while composers’ names themselves became guarantees of appeal.

 From a commercial perspective, this publisher-impresario model translated into what would now be recognised as early marketing strategies.
 Ricordi exploited every available channel: the Gazzetta Musicale di Milano served as a platform for announcements and favourable reviews; illustrated posters and covers established a recognisable visual identity for each opera; even items such as illustrated postcards helped disseminate an opera’s “brand” among the public.
 Ricordi also negotiated agreements with theatres and impresarios to secure long runs for its composers’ works, at times accepting a share of box-office takings rather than a fixed fee — thus sharing both risk and reward, much like a theatrical impresario.